 Dr. Grazia Salerno

-I am a theoretical physicist working on quantum simulations of synthetic matter at Aalto University.
+I am a theoretical physicist working on quantum simulations of synthetic matter.

 My research topics include topological phases of matter, bound states in the continuum, Floquet physics, non-Hermitian physics, and synthetic dimensions in plasmonics, photonics and ultracold atoms.
 Curious?
 Read more about my research, or see my latest publications.